Table of Contents

 Another way to identify the leadership gaps in your organization is by anonymously asking your employees questions and acting on their feedback.
 This could be done by organizing a survey that keeps the workers anonymous but gives vital feedback on critical issues.

-Doing regular check up on the leadership structure
+Doing regular checks on the leadership structure

 The leadership structure of an organization is fundamental.
 Do a regular check-up on the leadership structure – to know their shortcomings and ways to improve it.
 Gaps can be more glaring when you do this.
 Observe the leaders’ relationship with the workers.